Hawaiian religion: Early Hawaiian religion

-Contemporary
+Post contact

 King Kamehameha the Great died in 1819.
 Subsequently, two of his wives, Kaʻahumanu and Keōpūolani, then the two most powerful people in the kingdom, conferred with the kahuna nui, Hewahewa.
 They convinced young Liholiho, Kamehameha II, to overthrow the kapu system.
 They ordered the people to burn the wooden statues and to tear down the rock temples.

 Without the hierarchical system of religion in place, some abandoned the old gods, and others continued with cultural traditions of worshipping them, especially their family ʻaumākua.

 Protestant Christian missionaries arrived from the United States from 1820 onwards, and eventually gained great political, moral and economic influence in the Kingdom of Hawaii.
 Most of the aliʻi converted to Christianity, including Kaʻahumanu and Keōpūolani, but it took 11 years for Kaʻahumanu to proclaim laws against ancient religious practices: